Electric Manta is a new game studio started by PopCap alumni

 The team is spread out from London to India, but it has a manageable number of time zones, Cochrane said.

 It sounds like a promising group of Mantas.
 The Electric Manta foundation team have worked on games that collectively have been downloaded more than 3 billion times.
-This includes titles such as Plants vs Zombies 2, Subway Surfers, Hungry Shark World, Bejeweled Stars, Draw It!, and Jetpack Jump.
+This includes titles such as Plants vs. Zombies 2, Subway Surfers, Hungry Shark World, Bejeweled Stars, Draw It!, and Jetpack Jump.

-The company is working on a variety of mobile games, from hypercasual games to narrative-driven stories to player-versus-player games.
+The company is working on a variety of mobile games, such as hypercasual games, narrative-driven stories, or player-vs.-player games.

 “We’ll announced that in the coming weeks with some interesting partnerships,” Cochrane said.
-“A lot of people have been exposed to hypercasual over three to five years and they are probably wanting something more as they evolve as players toward the casual spectrum.”
+“A lot of people have been exposed to hypercasual over three-to-five years and they are probably wanting something more as they evolve as players toward the casual spectrum.”

 Inspired by Supercell, the company will have small teams of perhaps four people each working on games with a mission to be accessible.

-Cochrane, also a former PopCap developer, said Seattle-based PopCap, which was acquired Electronic Arts for $750 million, had an inspirational culture that resulted in the creation of some truly enduring franchises like Bejeweled, PvZ, Zuma, and Peggle.
+Cochrane, also a former PopCap developer, said the Seattle-based PopCap, which was acquired Electronic Arts for $750 million, had an inspirational culture that resulted in the creation of some truly enduring franchises like Bejeweled, Plants vs. Zombies, Zuma, and Peggle.
 Electric Manta wants to do the same, he said.

 The company has been in “stealth mode” for the last few quarters and will be announcing its first games and partnerships in the coming weeks.
-It has secretly raised money and Cochrane wouldn’t spill the beans.
+It has secretly raised money, and Cochrane wouldn’t spill the beans.
 The team has about 10 people.

 “Electric Manta is a name we made up to describe the company, which is full of rare and amazing people wanting to do some awesome things,” said Cochrane.
 “It also answers the long lost question of whether Electric Mantas truly do exist.”